 - Execution: During execution, the entire team, led by the project manager, works on the tasks laid out in the project plan, with the ultimate goal of creating the project’s deliverables.
 According to TechTarget, “the project can shift to project planning as needed throughout project execution.”

-- Closing: This occurs at the end of each phase and at the end of the project.
-It ensures all work has been completed and approved, and ownership transfers from the project team to operations.
+- Closing: This occurs at the end of each phase and the end of the project.
+It ensures all work has been completed and approved and ownership transfers from the project team to operations.

 IT project managers face unique challenges

 IT projects come with an array of complex challenges.
 Even seemingly simple, straightforward projects tend to get more complicated thanks to factors such as:

 - Changing or unclear client priorities

 - Unforeseen relationships among hardware, software, networks, and data

 - Technological updates and advancements that occur in the middle of the project

 - Infrastructure changes that impact data security and management

 IT projects are also unique in that they frequently bring together groups of people who have never worked together before.
 On top of that, IT team members working on a project may have a high level of technical expertise.
 Still, they may not be skilled at translating that technical knowledge into simple language easily understood by non-IT staff.
 This, along with the other challenges, is why great communication and leadership from the IT project manager are critical.
 As Learn.org explains: “Good IT project managers have fine coordination and leadership skills to keep their teams working together.”